How to log historical data and/or alarms/events to a database in Microsoft SQL Server

 Project Options – SQL connection

-Data Link Properties dialog
+Data Link Properties

-4. In the Data Table Manager (menu Managers > Data Table Manager), change the Database type property to SQL for all data tables that should be stored in a relational database.
+5. In the Data Table Manager (menu Managers > Data Table Manager), change the Database type property to SQL for all data tables that should be stored in a relational database.

 Data Table Manager – Database type

-5. In the Project Structure Manager (menu Managers > Project Structure Manager), select the previously configured SQL connection for the respective data tables.
+7. In the Project Structure Manager (menu Managers > Project Structure Manager), select the previously configured SQL connection for the respective data tables.

-Project Structure Manager – Data tables – SQL connection
+Project Structure Manager – Data Tables – SQL connection

-6. In the Project Structure Manager (menu Managers > Project Structure Manager), configure the alarm/event database properties: change the Database type property to SQL and select the previously configured SQL connection.
+9. In the Project Structure Manager (menu Managers > Project Structure Manager), configure the alarm/event database properties: change the Database type property to SQL and select the previously configured SQL connection.

 Project Structure Manager – Alarms/Events – Database type and SQL connection